Classification of normal toric varieties over a valuation ring of rank one: Divisors on varieties over the valuation ring

 \begin{art} \rm If $\varphi: \Ycal' \rightarrow \Ycal$ is a flat morphism of varieties over $\kcirc$, then we define the pull-back $\varphi^*(\Zcal)$ of a cycle $\Zcal$ on $\Ycal$ by using flat pull-back of the horizontal and vertical parts.
 The resulting cycle $\varphi^*(\Zcal)$ of $\Ycal'$ keeps the same codimension as $\Zcal$.
 Similarly, we define the {\it push-forward} of a cycle with respect to a proper morphism of varieties over $\kcirc$.
 This preserves the dimension of the cycles. \end{art}

-\begin{art} \rm We recall that the {\it support $\supp(D)$} of a Cartier divisor $D$ on $\Ycal$ is the complement of the set of all points $y \in \Ycal$ where $D$ is given by an invertible element of $\Ocal_{\Ycal,y}$.
-Clearly, $\supp(D)$ is a closed subset of $\Ycal$.
-We say that {\it the Cartier divisor $D$ intersects the cycle $\Zcal$ of $\Ycal$ properly}, if for every prime component $W$ of $\Zcal$, we have \end{art}
+\begin{art} \rm We recall that the {\it support $\supp(D)$} of a Cartier divisor $D$ on $\Ycal$ is the complement {of the union of all open subsets $\Ucal$ for which $D$ is given by an invertible element in $\Ocal(\Ucal)$.} Clearly, $\supp(D)$ is a closed subset of $\Ycal$.
+We say that {\it the Cartier divisor $D$ intersects {a} cycle $\Zcal$ of $\Ycal$ properly}, if for every prime component $W$ of $\Zcal$, we have \end{art}

 \begin{art} \rm We are going to define the associated Weil divisor $\cyc(D)$ of a Cartier divisor $D$ on the variety $\Ycal$ over $\kcirc$.
 The horizontal part of $\cyc(D)$ is the Weil divisor corresponding to the Cartier divisor $D|_Y$ on the generic fibre $Y$ of $\Ycal$.
 Thus we just need to construct the vertical part of $\cyc(D)$.
 This will be done by using the corresponding construction for admissible formal schemes over the completion of $\kcirc$ given in \cite{gubler98}.
 This is technically rather demanding and we will freely use the terminology and the results from \cite{gubler98}.
 The reader might skip the details below in a first read trusting that the algebraic intersection theory with Cartier divisors works in the usual way.
 In fact, we are dealing mostly with normal varieties over $\kcirc$ in this paper and then one can use Proposition \ref{order for normal} to define the multiplicities $\ord(D,V)$ of $\cyc(D)$ in an irreducible component $V$ of $\Ycal_s$ without bothering about admissible formal schemes.